 Sound like a time-consuming process?
 It can be, for some small businesses.
 However, when done right, with plenty of planning and research, small business owners can land their share of federal business contracts.
-Here are a few important steps to take if your would like to try your hand at entering the federal marketplace.
+Here are a few important steps to take if you would like to try your hand at entering the federal marketplace.

 Once you are sure that you qualify to sell to the government as a small business, you’ll need to apply for a Dun & Bradstreet, or D-U-N-S, number.
-A D-U-N-S number is a unique nine-digit identification number for each physical location of your business.
-D-U-N-S number assignment is free for all businesses required to register with the federal government for contracts or grants.
+A D-U-N-S Number is a unique nine-digit identification number for each physical location of your business.
+D-U-N-S Number assignment is free for all businesses required to register with the federal government for contracts or grants.

 Next, you’ll need to register in the System for Award Management (SAM) database.
 SAM is a database of all businesses that sell to the government.
 It is used by government employees and purchasing officials to search for services and products and the companies that sell them.

 You’ll also need to obtain a Contract Vehicle.
 A Contract Vehicle is a form of pre-authorization that lets government purchasers know you are an approved supplier.
 They also include pre-agreed pricing for your products and services.
 They can sometimes get lengthy and often take a substantial amount of time to complete.